shader-slang/spec/specification/overloading.md

 The second case (overloaded calls) is superficially similar, in that we can filter the candidates to the applicable ones and then pick the best.
-The definition of ``best'' for an overloaded call is more subtle and needs care to not mess up developer expectations for things like simple infix expressions (since event infix \code{operator+} is handled as an overloaded call, semantically).
+The definition of ``best'' for an overloaded call is more subtle and needs care to not mess up developer expectations for things like simple infix expressions (since event infix `operator+` is handled as an overloaded call, semantically).

 A few basic principles that guide intuition: